outscale/frieza/docs/CONTRIBUTING.md

 Note about resource implementation:
 - Try to minimize API calls by reading all resources at once when possible
 - If some resource cannot be deleted (like a default resource), filter them on read
+- Try to store a cache of some objects at reading-time so you can use it at deletion time.
+This limit the number of API calls.

 # How to release